PadlyApp/Padly/README.md

 ## **Future Vision**

-While the immediate goal is to perfect the housing search, CoHabit has the potential to become a broader community hub for students and professionals.
+While the immediate goal is to perfect the housing search, Padly has the potential to become a broader community hub for students and professionals.
 Future phases could include features like local meetups, shared community guides, and integrated rental payment processing.